AWWWARDS NOMINEE

 Saturated Color Did the Work of a Location Scout.

 No location budgets, just studio sweeps and seamless paper.
-The creative had to stand in for the world outside the shoot, so pixelated color blocks did the work of environments.
-A grid of saturated tones built the mood that a room and a sunset would have built on a bigger production.
+The creative had to stand in for the world outside the shoot, so pixelated color blocks replaced environments.
+A grid of saturated tones built the mood a bigger production would have flown somewhere to find.

 Hot Pink, Yellow, Rainbow, Orange, Coral - each color story led with a word and a grid of color chips stepping through tonal values.
-The pixelation read as digital on purpose, and the treatment stopped pretending it was in print.
-Color did the work a location scout would have handled somewhere else.
+The pixelation felt digital on purpose, and the treatment stopped pretending it was in print.
+Color replaced the location budget entirely.

 Neiman Marcus InSite, Hot Pink color story with pixelated pink and yellow grid